Shenfield: Railway

 Currently, fast train services reach Liverpool Street in 20 to 25 minutes.
-The slower Elizabeth line stopping services take 40 minutes to reach Liverpool Street.
+The slower Elizabeth line stopping services take 43 minutes to reach Liverpool Street.
 The excellent railway service contributes to Shenfield's significance in the London commuter belt.

-The station is located on the A129, at the eastern end of the high street.
+The station is located on the A129, at the eastern end of Hutton Road.

+Roads

+The previously mentioned A129 starts from the A1023, is called Hutton Road, and runs to Hadleigh.
+The A1023 also passes through the area, connecting Shenfield to the M25 and A12.

 Buses

 Bus routes in Shenfield are operated primarily by First Essex.
 Routes include: